 Intermittent fasting is not a diet — it is a timed approach to eating.
 Unlike many other dietary plans, intermittent fasting does not specify which foods to eat or avoid.
 Intermittent fasting may be beneficial for health and weight management but is not suitable for everyone.

-Intermittent fasting involves cycling between periods of eating and fasting.
-At first, people may find it difficult to eat during a short window of time each day or alternate between days of eating and not eating.
+Intermittent fasting involves cycling between periods of eating and periods of fasting.
+At first, people may find it difficult to eat during a short window of time each day or to alternate between days of eating and not eating.

 Intermittent fasting is a popular method that people use to:

 - simplify their life